manu29d/writing/vim-95.md

-# Simplifying Vim: My 95% Vim Usage
+# Simplifying Vim: 95% of my Vim Usage

 I've been using Vim for a decade now, and over the years, I've gradually streamlined my usage to a minimalistic subset of its powerful features.
 While Vim can seem intimidating to newcomers, I've found that the 80-20 principle applies here as well.
 By focusing on a handful of essential features and a few select plugins, you can become highly productive with this amazing software.
 In this blog post, I'll share my minimalist Vim setup, including the plugins I use, my key combinations, and some handy commands.